hughest64/trivia-svelte5/README.md

 This will start a Django test server at `localhost:7000`.
 Playwright will build the app and run tests against it.
 This keeps the actual database isolated and prevents possible false negatives.
 Expect 2-3 flaky tests and ~56 passing tests.

-This will reduce the question reveal time to 1 second to help speed up tests and build the app using the test-db port to connect to the api.
+`npm run test` will run all tests against the dev database and requires Django to be running on port 8000.

-Tests can be run from the command line with `npm run test`.
-This runs all tests against the dev database Tests can also be run directly in vscode if the playwright extension is installed.
+Tests can also be run directly in vscode if the playwright extension is installed.
 Just open a test file and click the play button next to the test.
-This runs tests against the dev database and django must be running on port 8000
+This also uses the dev database and Django must be running on port 8000

 Note that the dev database must be in "fresh" state for all tests to pass meaning that round locks, question reveals, and responses need to be in the state of a brand new game.

-You can use the command `python manage.py reset` to reset the database before the test run (this should be automated at the start of each test run).
+You can use the command `python manage.py reset` to reset the database before the test run.
-Subsequent test runs are guaranteed to have a "fesh" state as the tests themselves reset the data frequently.
+Subsequent test runs are guaranteed to have a "fresh" state as the tests themselves reset the data frequently.